 If you go to the page for each book, you can read reviews, watch the trailer, or read the complete first chapter.
 Or to get a taste of a shorter, complete story, read the Lee Alvarez Novellas.

-Murder is a Family Business, A Wedding to Die For, Death Runs in the Family, Dead, If Only, The CEO Came DOA, and soon the newest, The Culinary Art of Murder, coming Fall 2017, are part of the humorous mystery series revolving around Lee Alvarez, a combination of Sue Graftonʼs Kinsey Millhone and Janet Evanovitchʼs Stephanie Plum.
+Murder is a Family Business, A Wedding to Die For, Death Runs in the Family, Dead, If Only, The CEO Came DOA, The Culinary Art of Murder, and the soon to come, Casting Call For A Corpse in late spring, early summer of 2020, are part of the fun, detective cozies revolving around Lee Alvarez, a combination of Sue Graftonʼs Kinsey Millhone and Janet Evanovitchʼs Stephanie Plum.
 Completing the Alvarez Family is Leeʼs Never-Had-A-Bad-Hair-Day aristocratic mother, Lila; computer genius brother, Richard; beloved uncle “Tio;” and her energetic orange and white cat, Tugger.
 While ferreting out the bad guys or catching a killer or two, these whodunit novels explore familial love—the good, the bad and the annoying.

 Just because a man cheats on his wife and makes Danny DeVito look tall, dark and handsome, is that any reason to kill him?
 The reluctant and quirky PI, Lee Alvarez, doesn’t think so.
 The 34-year old half Latina, half WASP and 100% detective has her work cut out for her when the man is murdered on her watch.
 Of all the nerve…Read more or get the book.